Descriptions and Examples for the POV-Ray Raytracer by Friedrich A. Lohmüller

 How to use Dave's Targa Animator (DTA) (free!)

-to convert a serie of single numbered images to avi video file.
+to convert a serie of single numbered images to an avi video file.

 Also as a base to create an mpeg file with other video programms.